LLNL/lbann/docs/layers/miscellaneous_layers.rst

 Argmax
 ----------------------------------------

-Get index of maximum-value tensor entry
+The :python:`Argmax` layer gets the index of the maximum-value tensor entry.

 Expects a 1D input tensor.
 If multiple entries have the same maximum value, outputs the index of the first one.